 What is OSINT?

 OSINT refers to the practice of collecting and analyzing information from publicly available information to support intelligence and security operations.
-In the context of cybersecurity, OSINT is used to identify potential threats and vulnerabilities by examining data from various open sources, such as websites, public records and government databases, news articles and media reports, online forums, and social media platforms.
+In the context of cybersecurity, OSINT is used to identify potential threats and vulnerabilities by examining data from various open sources, such as websites, public records and government databases, news articles and media reports, online forums, and social media platforms such as LinkedIn.

 While OSINT is an invaluable step for proactive security planning, it is essential to recognize that cybercriminals can also exploit these techniques for malicious purposes.
 Threat actors can leverage OSINT to: